balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220906-batch-relayer-v4/readme.md

 Deployment of the fourth `BalancerRelayer` using `BatchRelayerLibrary`, for combining multiple operations (swaps, joins, etc.) in a single transaction.

-This new version adds support for Liquidity Gauge interactions, including staking, unstaking, minting, etc.
+This new version provides quality of life improvements, like read-only chained references and ways to read them.

 ## Useful Files